 Additional information may become available before the application is due.
-It is the Applicant's responsibility to stay up-to-date on the status and requirements of the grant for which it is applying.
+It is the Applicant's responsibility to stay up to date on the status and requirements of the grant for which it is applying.

 DOEE welcomes questions seeking clarification of matters in this RFA.
-Questions about the RFA should be sent to greenbuildingrfa.grants@dc.gov with "RE: RFA 2021-2101-USA" in the subject line.
+Questions about the RFA should be sent to GZEP2021.watershedprojects@dc.gov with "RE: RFA 2021-2109-WPD" in the subject line.

 DOEE will publish updates and Questions and Answers (Q&A) regarding the RFA at doee.dc.gov.
 DOEE will also create an email list to send updates and information regarding the RFA.
-A person can be put on the email list by immediately emailing greenbuildingrfa.grants@dc.gov with the subject line "RE: RFA 2021-2101-USA - Add me to the email list."
+A person can be put on the email list by immediately emailing

+GZEP2021.watershedprojects@dc.gov with the subject line "RE: RFA 2021-2109-WPD - Add me to the email list."

 DOEE will provide the information to those on the email list at the same time the information is uploaded to the DOEE website.
+Paper copy updates will be available for pickup at DOEE's offices by appointment.
 DOEE will not mail out updates or Q&A materials.